hiddenDevXR/hiddenDevXR.github.io/blog.md

 Alright, this wasn't your typical video game per se.
 It was more of an interactive experience designed for the Tieranatomisches Theatre in Berlin.
 However, I'll refer to it as a game because we utilized game development technology like Unity and gaming hardware such as the Oculus Quest.
 Plus, the experience was enjoyable to interact with and experiment using game-like features.

+Given the small scope of this game, our development team comprised only three members: the project manager, the 3D artist, and myself, the sole developer.
+Being the lone developer for a VR experience scheduled to launch in just a couple of months was undoubtedly stressful.
+Yet, I appreciate this team dynamic because it allowed me the freedom to tackle challenges in my own way.
+For issue tracking, we relied on GitLab, which might not be as user-friendly as tools like Jira or Trello, but it served its purpose well for our small-sized team.

 ### Case B: Medium Size Studio and a big size Game

 In this production, we had a more structured team setup where each person had a clear role, like parts of a clock coming together.
 My role as a technical artist involved creating VFX, shaders, and optimizing assets for the game.